UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 </codeblock>

 Add to the coding cell above code to answer the following question:
-**which `type` has the most Pokemon with attack and defense scores greater than 100?**
+**Which type has the most Pokemon with attack and defense scores greater than 100?**
-*Hint: Think about how we counted the frequency of categorical columns in module 1*
+*(Hint: Think about how we counted the frequency of categorical columns in module 1)*

 <choice id="1">
 <opt text='Rock and Bug' correct="true">